LongForWisdom/intro-docs/overview/maker-protocol.md

 ## How does this fit in with our other concepts?

-DAI, MKR and Vaults are all a part of the Maker Protocol.
+The DAI Stableconi, MKR token and Maker Vaults are all a part of the Maker Protocol.

 The Maker Protocol is governed by MKR Token Holders.